ARCHER2-HPC/archer2-docs/docs/user-guide/containers.md

 The `CCPE` environment variables shown above (e.g., `CCPE_BUILDER` and `CCPE_IMAGE_FILE`) are set by the loading of the `ccpe/23.12` module.
-The `CCPE_BUILDER` variable holds the path to the script that prepares the containerized environment prior to running the `build.sh` script.
+The `CCPE_BUILDER` variable holds the path to the script that prepares the containerised environment prior to running the `build.sh` script.
 You can run `cat ${CCPE_BUILDER}` to take a closer look at what is going on.

 !!! note
     Passing the `${SLURM_SUBMIT_DIR}` path to Singularity via the `--bind` option allows the CPE container to access the source code and write out the executable using locations on the host.

-Running the newly-built code is similarly straightforward; this time the containerized CPE is launched on the compute nodes using the `srun` command.
+Running the newly-built code is similarly straightforward; this time the containerised CPE is launched on the compute nodes using the `srun` command.

 === "submit-run.slurm"